 - Archives of the Polish Institute of National Remembrance (IPN)

-Information on the PHOBOS agent radio communications device from the First
+Information on the FOBOS agent radio communications device from the First

 Secretary of the US Embassy in Moscow R. Osborne on 7 March 1983.